OpenVPN/openvpn/doc/man-sections/proxy-options.rst

      password
      </http-proxy-user-pass>

-  Note that support for NTLMv1 proxies was removed with OpenVPN 2.7.
+  Note that support for NTLMv1 proxies was removed with OpenVPN 2.7 and support for NTLMv2 proxies was removed with OpenVPN 2.8.
-  :code:`ntlm` now is an alias for :code:`ntlm2`; i.e. OpenVPN will always attempt to use NTLMv2 authentication.

 --http-proxy-user-pass userpass
   Overwrite the username/password information for ``--http-proxy``.
 If specified